jsenv/core/packages/independent/snapshot/readme.md

     1. Read existing snapshot
     2. Execute code
     3. Read new snapshot
-    4. Compare existing and new snapshot and throw if there is a diff
+    4. Compare the two snapshots and throw if there is a diff

 This force code execution to produce the same snapshots.
 Meaning that code being tested still behave as expected.